Private Old and New Delhi in a Day with a local expert39 reviews

 Duration: 1 hour

-Stop At: Raj Ghat, New Delhi, National Capital Territory of Delhi
+Stop At: Raj Ghat, Mahatma Gandhi Road, New Delhi 110002 India

 Raj Ghat is a memorial dedicated to Mahatma Gandhi in Delhi, India.
 Originally it was the name of a historic ghat of Old Delhi (Shahjahanabad).
 Close to it, and east of Daryaganj was Raj Ghat Gate of the walled city, opening at Raj Ghat to the west bank of the Yamuna River.
 Later the memorial area was also called Raj ghat.
 It is a black marble platform that marks the spot of Mahatma Gandhi's cremation, Antyeshti (Antim Sanskar) on 30 January 1948, a day after his assassination.
 It is left open to the sky while an eternal flame burns at one end.
 Located on Delhi's Ring Road, officially known as Mahatma Gandhi Road, a stone footpath flanked by lawns leads to the walled enclosure that houses the memorial.